Bortezomib, cyclophosphamide, and dexamethasone (VCD)

 Pregnancy and contraception

 This treatment may harm a baby developing in the womb.
-It is important not to become pregnant or get someone pregnant while you're having treatment and for at least 6 months afterwards.
+It is important not to become pregnant or get someone pregnant while you are having treatment with this drug and for at least a year afterwards.

 Talk to your doctor or nurse about effective contraception before starting treatment.
 Let them know straight away if you or your partner become pregnant while having treatment.